Value-Guided Iterative Refinement and the DIQ-H Benchmark for Evaluating VLM Robustness: Introduction

 \section{Introduction}

-Vision-Language Models (VLMs) are increasingly deployed in safety-critical applications such as autonomous driving and robotic manipulation, where they must interpret continuous visual streams under imperfect conditions.
-A fundamental challenge is \textit{hallucination}—the tendency to fabricate non-existent objects or attributes—which becomes particularly dangerous when errors compound over time in sequential reasoning tasks.
+Vision-Language Models (VLMs) are increasingly deployed in safety-critical applications such as autonomous driving, robotic manipulation~\cite{wan2025toward}, and healthcare assistance, where they must interpret continuous visual streams under imperfect conditions while maintaining reliable, ethically sound, and value-grounded reasoning.
+A fundamental challenge is hallucination~\cite{zhang2024toolbehonest}—the tendency to fabricate non-existent objects or attributes—which becomes particularly dangerous when errors compound over time in sequential reasoning tasks.
+In safety-critical contexts, transient visual degradation can trigger persistent erroneous beliefs that contaminate downstream decisions, potentially leading to systematic failures in value-sensitive decision contexts where ethical consistency and trustworthy operation are paramount.